LLNL/GRAPE/README.md

 updatelog, logskipfirstlines, and logentryheader.
 If you send email notifications, check out all the documentation for all the email-related options as well.

-If you manage your code reviews using Pull Requests on Stash, and you want to enforce the existence of approved pull requests for each branch being published, leave `useStash` as True.
+If you manage your code reviews using Pull Requests on Bitbucket (formerly known as Stash), and you want to enforce the existence of approved pull requests for each branch being published, leave `useStash` as True.
 Otherwise, set it to False.

 What about that `tickversion` option?
 Set it to True if you want to auto-increment your project's version with grape.